imrafaelmerino/java-fun/docs/README.md

 Property-Based-Testing.
 And to do it well you need a good set of generators and to be able to compose them in any imaginable way.
 With java-fun, it's child's play!
 - **Optics**.
 Functional programmers use optics instead of getters and setters.
-They are more safe and composable.
+They are safe and composable.
 Using optics properly, you'll never see again a NullPointerException!
 - **Tuples**.
 Java won't probably implement tuples, but I still consider them very useful.
 I've implemented tuples of two elements,i.e. pairs, and tuples of three elements,